-The bold flavours of New Zealand mussels match up well with the intensity of the spicy Sichuan style broth.
+The bold flavour of New Zealand green-lipped mussels melds well with the intensity of the spicy Sichuan style broth.
 Together they deliver a taste experience as delectable as it is unusual.
-And the title is deserved-these are sweating mussels.

-The idea for this dish came from an item on the menu of a Singapore restaurant called Birds of a Feather (reviewed here).
+The idea for this dish came from an item, Sweating Mussels, on the menu of a Singapore restaurant called Birds of a Feather (reviewed here).
 The broth in this delectabilia version draws on the techniques from two classic Sichuan dishes: boiled fish and mapu tofu.
-If you love spicy broths, especially the numbing and spicy málà style, you will love these spicy mussels.
-Sweating mussels really is appropriate.
-You might also like these Mushroom and spinach dumplings in a málà broth.
+If you love complex spicy broths, especially the numbing and spicy málà style, you will love these spicy mussels.
+The ‘sweating mussels’ name really is appropriate.

-Of course, to love these sweating NZ mussels you would also need to be a fan of mussels.
+Of course, to love these spicy New Zealand mussels, you would need to be a fan of mussels.
 Not just any mussels, but big succulent New Zealand green-lipped mussels.
-Thankfully for those of us that don’t live in that beautiful country, frozen green-lipped mussels are now widely exported.
+Thankfully for those who don’t live in that beautiful country where such mussels are abundant, frozen green-lipped mussels are now widely exported.
 If I can buy them in Saigon, chances are you can find them too.
 If you are in New Zealand, make the most of those amazing fresh mussels you can buy at the local supermarket at such a good price.